flairNLP/flair/resources/docs/TUTORIAL_TAGGING.md

 ## List of Pre-Trained Models

-You chose which pre-trained model you load by passing the appropriate string to the `load()` method of the `SequenceTagger` class.
+You choose which pre-trained model you load by passing the appropriate string to the `load()` method of the `SequenceTagger` class.
 Currently, the following pre-trained models are provided: